One Tin Soldier: Other recordings

 A version recorded by Guy Chandler (titled "One Tin Soldier [The Legend of Billy Jack]") was released in the summer of 1973.

-A version sung by Coven, with a video created by animator John David Wilson was produced for The Sonny & Cher Comedy Hour.
+A version sung by Cher, with a video created by animator John David Wilson was produced for The Sonny & Cher Comedy Hour.

 Roseanne Barr parodied the song on her 1990 album I Enjoy Being a Girl.

-Delores Laughlin, sung an abbreviated version of the song during the end credits of the film sequel "Billy Jack Goes to Washington"(1977).
+Delores Laughlin sang an abbreviated version of the song during the end credits of the film sequel "Billy Jack Goes to Washington"(1977).